runrig-coop/the-runrig-plan/home.md

 :::

 Runrig is a communal technology platform, a _libre_ software project and a method of socio-ecological design.
-It is a tool for gaining collective sovereignty over not just our food, but also the labor that raises it, the land and living things that support it, and the data connecting it all.
+It aims for the collective sovereignty over not just our food, but also the labor that raises it, the land and living things that support it, and the data connecting it all.

 ___Locally.
 Regionally.
 Globally.___